Wireless charging has been around for a good few years now, but it's only recently that it's started to take off.

-- Qi adopted by majority of smartphone manufacturers
+- Qi adopted by a majority of smartphone manufacturers

-There are a few standards floating around.
-The main one that you will most likely have heard of is Qi (pronounced "Chee").
+The main wireless standard you might have heard of is Qi (pronounced "Chee").
 Qi is a standard that has been developed by the Wireless Power Consortium (WPC) for inductive charging over distances of up to 40mm.

 Qi has three separate power specifications, beginning with low power, which can deliver up to 5W and is primarily used for charging mobile devices and smartwatches - the WPC has said this will be tripled to 15W in the future.

 There is a medium power spec which can deliver up to 120W and is used for monitors and laptops.
 And there is a high spec that can deliver up to 1kW to power things such as kitchen utensils.

 Qi wireless charging has been adopted by many of the major smartphone manufacturers: Samsung, Sony, LG, HTC, Huawei, Nokia, Apple, Motorola and Blackberry.